hauke96/the-green-spot/content/posts/iceland-2018-report-1/index.en.md

 After the meal we tried to sleep and directly noticed that the night is far from being dark.
 A small scarf, which can be used to cover your eyes, is very helpful in the Icelandic summer!

+# Day 2: Reykjavik → Thorsmörk → Bjorgil
+{{< smallDate "2018-07-19" >}}

+## Departure from Reykjavik
+We stood up at 6am and our bus leaved at 7:15am to Thorsmörk.
+There were already some people waiting at the bus stop, which is directly located at the entrance to the campsite.
+Among others there was a couple from Germany, which wrapped their backpacks in plastic bags very hastily.
+They heard, that the luggage compartments of the buses may be flooded (which is not unlikely on deeper fords).
+After hearing that, we got a bit worried and also wrapped our backpacks in huge plastic bags, which we originally wanted to use for clothes and the sleeping bag.
+Unfortunately our backpacks were way to large and everything looked more funny then helpful.

+After a few minutes, the bus arrived and drove us to the BSI, where we had to change.
+So we unloaded the backpacks, unwrapped them (in case of doubt, they weren't that helpful) and after a couple of minutes the actual bus leaved the BSI.

+## Drive to Thorsmörk
+The journey was relaxing and we were able to gather some impressions.
+We had to change again in Hvolsvöllur but this time into an older and more robust bus suitable for the terrain.
+Now we drove into the highland, which was much more interesting for us.

+After a while on the main ring road we turned left, passed the Seljalandsfoss and went further into the inland.
+The normal road was quickly replaced by a gravel track which was maintained by some warens/rangers coming towards us.
+After several smaller fords, the driver made a little break at the Gigjökull glacier so that we were able to take some pictures.
+Afterwards the journey continued to Thorsmörk were we had to cross a larger river.

+{{< imgScale "DSC00390_1600.JPG" "A mobile bridge over the Krossa river near Thorsmörk."
+"500x" >}}

+## Repack and let's go
+We arrived at 2pm, admired the big jeeps and walked to the campsite to repack out backpacks.
+Because we had not much time in the moring, we packed our backpack very poorly.
+We also tested our cooker again to become familiar with its usage (due to the strange white spirit we bought).

+After repacking and taking a nice photo in front of the Markarfljöt (s. below) it was time to start our journey.
+Thorsmörk is very beautiful, green, forested (Thorsmörk = forest of Thor) but also pretty steep.
+Because the first bit of our journey followed the Laugavegur, we met a lot of other people hiking towards Thorsmörk.
+It was so warm that day that we started hiking without even wearing any jacket.

+{{< imgScale "DSC00391_0001_1600.JPG" "In Thorsmörk at the Markarfljöt."
+"500x" >}}

+After completing our first ford, which wasn't deep but pretty cold, we hiked -- this time without a forest -- further uphill.
+Towards the evening the temperature dropped and did a little break at a small but wild river.
+After taking some photos, filling up our water bottles and eating our dinner, we passed a adventurous bridge to the other side.

+We then created our camp a bit downstream behind a larger bush.
+Being pretty exhausted but in a good mood, we marked our first camp on our hiking map.